Institut für Linguistik - Phonetik

-Developing linguistic competence in second language learning: The case of prosody in Italian learners of German
+Developing linguistic competence in second language learning: Fluency and prosody in Italian learners of German

 Simona Sbranna graduated in 2018 in Modern Languages and Literatures at the University of Salerno (Italy) with a focus on linguistics and language teaching.
 During her studies, she spent two semesters at the University of Cologne, concluded a traineeship at the Dante Alighieri Institute of Seville as a teacher of Italian as a foreign language, and a traineeship at AISV (Italian Association for Voice Sciences).
 After the M.A. she was employed for a semester at the University of Salerno as a graduate teaching and research assistant.
 2018 she was awarded a “Predoc” scholarship by a.r.t.e.s.
 Graduate School for the Humanities.
 Since 2019 she is a doctoral student within a.r.t.e.s.
 Integrated Track and carries out her research project under the supervision of Prof. Dr. Martine Grice.

 - Alfano I., Savy R., Sbranna S., Schettino L. (2018) “Strategie discorsive in spagnolo L1 e L2 a confronto: un’indagine su corpora dialogici”, CHIMERA: Romance Corpora and Linguistic Studies, Vol 5, No 1, pp. 27–52.